1997–98 UEFA Champions League qualifying rounds

 The 1997–98 UEFA Champions League had two qualifying rounds to determine which 16 teams would play in the group stage, along with the eight teams that had qualified automatically.
 Teams from the higher-ranked UEFA nations received byes to the second qualifying round.
 Losing teams in the first qualifying round were eliminated from European competition for the season, while the losing teams from the second qualifying round were put into the draw for the first round of the 1997–98 UEFA Cup.
+Matches took place between 23 July and 27 August 1997.

+Teams

+The national champions from associations 8 and below, along with all league runners-up, entered the qualifying rounds.